ArashMHD91/Terraform-AWS-EKS-cluster/README.md

 # TerraEKS - Infrastructure as Code for AWS EKS Cluster

 ## Overview
-This project demonstrates how to use Terraform to provision an Amazon Elastic Kubernetes Service (EKS) cluster with best practices for scalability and high availability.
-It is designed for deploying containerized applications using Kubernetes and emphasizes infrastructure as code (IaC) principles.
+This project, **TerraEKS**, provides Infrastructure as Code (IaC) using Terraform to deploy a production-ready Amazon Elastic Kubernetes Service (EKS) cluster.
+The infrastructure includes:

+- A properly configured Virtual Private Cloud (VPC) and subnets across multiple availability zones (AZs).
+- Security groups for secure networking.
+- Auto-scaling node groups.
+- IAM roles and policies following the principle of least privilege.

 ---